marciliocn/void-installer/README.md

 - Automated process installation for Void Linux UEFI MUSL
 - Doesn't install any Desktop Environment
 - ~~Doesn't set up a common user~~
-- Options for custom install in header of `00-install.sh`
+- Options for custom install in header of `install-musl.sh`
 - Formating `/` with `xfs filesystem`
 - With GRUB
 - Enable automatically DHCP and SSH server deamons (and internet work on next reboot)